johnhw/summerschool2018/README.md

 Now you will be able to run the materials

 ### Shouldn't we be using Python 3.x?
-**Yes.** we didn't this year for consistency across modules.
+**Yes.** We didn't this year for consistency across modules.
 Most of these materials were *back-ported* from 3.x, so should be easy to convert if you want.